Assisted Pedal Cycles. Converting an existing bike using the

 am 1.82 m tall and my son Steve is 1.98 m.
 Both of us can use

-the Saracen in comfort, but other members of our family
+the Saracen in comfort, but it does not suit other members

 about 1.75 m.
-The point about an electric bike conversion
+One consideration when carrying out an electric

-is that everyone is going to want to have a go on it; and if adopters
+is that others will want to have a go on it; and if adopters

-of the technology can popularise the idea with actual hands-on
+of the technology can popularise the idea by practical

 medium-range personal mobility (and make the roads safer to boot).
 I